Adaptive Policy Synchronization for Scalable Reinforcement Learning: Methods

 This design pattern, which we refer to as DETACH, prioritizes system modularity and conceptual clarity.
 The environment workers perform local policy inference and communicate only observations, actions, and rewards with the learner.
 This eliminates the need for parameter servers or replay buffers tied into the environment, thereby enabling compatibility with arbitrary learners, optimizers, or loss functions.

-To mitigate the issue of policy drift—where remote actors operate on stale policy parameters—we integrate AAPS directly into the ClusterEnv runtime.
-AAPS allows each worker to monitor the divergence between its local policy and the learner’s most recent policy and request weight updates only when necessary.
+To mitigate the issue of policy drift—where remote actors operate on stale policy parameters—we integrate APS directly into the ClusterEnv runtime.
+APS allows each worker to monitor the divergence between its local policy and the learner’s most recent policy and request weight updates only when necessary.
 This yields high communication efficiency while keeping trajectories sufficiently on-policy.